-“I remember arriving at Porta Nuova station,” says Rosemarie.
-“It was late November and the weather was overcast, but the gray skies did nothing to diminish the beauty of the city’s center, which features some fine examples of Baroque, Rococo, Neo-Classical, and Art Nouveau architecture.
+“I remember arriving at Porta Nuova station,” says Rosemarie Scavo.
+“It was late November and the weather was overcast, but the gray skies did nothing to diminish the beauty of Turin’s city center, which features some fine examples of Baroque, Rococo, Neo-Classical, and Art Nouveau architecture.
 In my heart, I knew that I had found the right city to move to.

 “My intention was to stay for a year but I fell under the spell of a local man (now my husband) and the city.
 I found there was so much to see and do.
 I liked how everything I needed was just a short walk or public transport ride away.

-Rosemarie says that she’s never once regretted her decision.
+Rosemarie says that she’s never once regretted her decision to move to Italy.
 “Turin is a frontier city to me.
 Because it’s on the border with France, it has a strong French influence in food and architecture.
 There are several former Savoy royal family residences in and around the city, modern and contemporary art galleries, excellent museums, and regal art-nouveau cafés.

 One of her newly acquired Italian habits is grocery shopping at farmers’ markets and now, like many of the locals, she has a trusted butcher and favorite vendors in her neighborhood.

 Turin’s markets are among the best in Italy with their high-quality seasonal produce, delicious local cheeses, and charcuterie, all reasonably priced.
 A weekly bill for market-fresh fruit and vegetables comes to around $40.
 “I love the ritual of going to the market,” says Rosemarie.
 “I feel it is a microcosm of the Italian culture.
 You’ll find yourself looking on in admiration at the locals’ bargaining skills with the vendors.”